-Few years ago the 600px width was a must-use standard and had no alternatives.
+A few years ago the 600px width was a must-use standard and had no alternatives.
 At the moment, 600 px is the most popular width for email design but the standards became flexible.

 Before thinking about template dimensions you should define which type of email design to use.

 The fluid design uses an approach based on percentage ratio for email sizes due to maximum width and height of various email clients.
-The email elements are correlated between each other in the same way.
+The email elements are correlated with each other in the same way.
 It allows you to use any width and it will be automatically adjusted to those that email client has.
 Fluid design is the best practice for a content-heavy email creation.